$\textit{Ab initio}$ description of magnetic properties of spin-glass pyrochlore NaSrMn$_{2}$F$_{7}$: Results and Discussion

-The quantitative derivation spin Hamiltonian (Eq.~\eqref{H}) is effective to explain or predict the magnetic properties of this pyrochlore.
-This information can answer the fundamental question about how a novel ground state emerges.
-The results of calculations of different spin Hamiltonian terms for different Hubbard parameters are given in Table.~\ref{tab1}.
+A-site is completely randomly occupied by Na/Sr with equal concentrations.
+I take into account 97 various configurations with various A-site distributions with a distinct and special symmetry in order to examine the impact of varied A-site distributions on structural and magnetic properties.
+First, I compute the total energy of all 97 distributions.
+The diagram reffig:tfe depicts how the different 97 configurations are arranged in terms of total energy.
+In the GGA approach, I use the QE code for this calculation.
+One distribution has the lowest total energy, according to Fig.~\ref{fig:tfe}.
+I call it homogeneous distribution because Na-Sr occupy A-site in such a way that there are two Sr and two Na in each A-site tetrahedral.
+For this distribution, one can only make primitive cells with 22 atoms.
 Although the obtained band structure (Fig.~\ref{fig:bands}) suggests that the material is an insulator in the GGA approach, one needs to describe accurately the electron-electron Coulomb correlation due to the 3d orbital of the Mn atom.
 Therefore, one should apply the Hubbard potential to 3d electrons as an on-site Coulomb interaction.
 Based on the \textit{ab initio} calculations (DFPT method), the effective Hubbard parameter $U_\text{eff}$ obtains 4.58~eV for this system.

-In this paper, I have considered $J_\text{H}$$\sim$1.0 eV as it is suggested for 3d materials~\cite{coey2013introduction, Vaugier2012}.
-To ensure the exact value of $U_\text{eff}$, $\theta_\text{CW}$ obtained from the MC simulation can be compared with the experimental value.
-Since the $\theta_\text{CW}$ is strongly dependent on $J_{1}$ and $J_{1}$ is strongly dependent to $U_\text{eff}$, one can control $\theta_\text{CW}$ value by increasing or decreasing the Hubbard parameter.
-As shown in Table.~\ref{tab1}, I have started from $U_\text{eff}$=4.58~eV and decreased it until the obtained $\theta_\text{CW}$ is equal to the experimental value.
-In this way, the optimum $U_\text{eff}$ is 3.30~eV.

-According to the chemical valence of different atoms in NaSrMn$_{2}$F$_{7}$ compound, one expects that Na, Sr, Mn and F are in the +1, +2, +2 and -1 oxidation states, respectively.
-Therefore, the external shell of Mn$^{+2}$ is 3d$^{5}$ and Hund$\textquotesingle$s rule predicts a spin S=5/2, and thereby a magnetic moment 5 $\mu_{B}$ for it.
-The DFT calculations obtain 4.8 $\mu_{B}$, not far from the native ionic picture.
-With this simple picture, one expects the quantum angular momentum of Mn to be zero and the magnetization of this compound originated only from the spin part.
-The DFT calculations give some residual magnetization 0.024 $\mu_{B}$, 0.0008 $\mu_{B}$ and 0.0005 $\mu_{B}$ for F, Sr and Na atoms, respectively.
+In this paper, I have taken into account $J_\text{H} =$0.13 (meV) was assumed to produce freezing temperature equals the experimental freezing temperature. $\delta J$ behaves like a perturbation and is what causes the spin-glass phase transition at low temperatures because no phase transition can be seen even at low temperatures when $\delta J$$=$0.
+To better comprehend the nature of fluctuations at low temperatures and their impact on electron-electron correlation, experimental data like inelastic neutron scattering may be useful.